-Infrastructure Delivery Organisation Delivery Mechanism Community Centres A community centre in the local centres to the north and south of the A689.
+Infrastructure Delivery Organisation Delivery Mechanis Community Centres A community centre in the local centres to the north and south of the A689.
 Land should be safeguarded in Local Centres funded by development in Wynyard.
 Land to be transferred to appropriate body to operate facility.
 Land-owners and developers through: - Other potential partners including operator of the centre.
-Land to be safeguarded in any development for Community Hubs in Local Centres in Wynyard.
-Delivery secured through Section 106 legal agreement tied to triggers established in residential planning permissions.
-Community centre to be located in Local Centre / Community Hub with management and maintenance by developer / land owner.
+Land to be safeguarded in any development for Community Hubs in Delivery secured through Section 106 legal agreement tied to trigge permissions.
+Community centre to be located in Local Centre / Community Hub v developer / land owner.
 Sports Hub Playing Pitches and built facilities (changing facilities and parking), including 3G artificial grass pitch with fencing and floodlighting.
 Located within the Wynyard Park Green Corridor.
 (School to have access to 3G pitch once the school is built) Development will also require long term maintenance and operation.
 Land-owners and developers to deliver to Local Authority/Sport England specification.
 Other potential partners including education providers, Sport England and Department for Education.
 Site safeguarded through masterplan.
-Delivery secured through Section 106 legal agreement tied to triggers established in residential planning permissions as well as planning permissions for education facilities, community use agreements and securing of appropriate management and maintenance arrangements.
-Green Infrastructu Wynyard Park Green Corridor (Hartlepool Borough) Multi-functional corridor through Wynyard Park, incorporating: • Urban Park - strategic green space providing neighbourhood fixed play facilities, open spaces and connectivity to woodlands. • SUDs - clear linkage to the green infrastructure benefits of adjoining drainage infrastructure. • Strategic corridor linking Urban Park (to north) and SUDs facilities (to south) to be situated in close proximity to education hub (to west) providing crucial link to deliver corridor. • Footpath connection through woodland to footpath / cycleway over the A689.
+Delivery secured through Section 106 legal agreement tied to trigge permissions as well as planning permissions for education facilities appropriate management and maintenance arrangements.
+Green Infrastructu 1 Wynyard Park Green Corridor (Hartlepool Borough) Multi-functional corridor through Wynyard Park, incorporating: Urban Park - strategic green space providing neighbourhood fixed play facilities, open spaces and connectivity to woodlands.
+SUDs - clear linkage to the green infrastructure benefits of adjoining drainage infrastructure.
+Strategic corridor linking Urban Park (to north) and SUDs facilities (to south) to be situated in close proximity to education hub (to west) providing crucial link to deliver corridor.
+Footpath connection through woodland to footpath / cycleway over the A689.
 Land-owners and developers through: - Reserving land for site - Delivery of green infrastructure to agreed specification in planning applications and / or other plans.
-Safeguarding and delivery of land for a green corridor and SUDs via planning applications, including road crossings and other necessary infrastructure.
-Safeguard and consider the urban park through planning applications for zone WP-B, WP-C, WP-D, WP-E and WP-F of the masterplan, whilst avoiding damage to areas of archaeological importance during construction.
-Phasing plan to be submitted in line with triggers specified in planning applications for zones WP-B to WP-F, with development delivered in accordance with scheme/phasing plan.
-Development of a plan for the delivery and long-term management of the urban park.
+Safeguarding and delivery of land for a green corridor and SUDs or crossings and other necessary infrastructure.
+Safeguard and consider the urban park through planning application WP-F of the masterplan, whilst avoiding damage to areas of archae.
+Phasing plan to be submitted in line with triggers specified in plan development delivered in accordance with scheme/phasing plan.
+Development of a plan for the delivery and long-term managemer.
 Opening of urban park and on-going maintenance.
 Wynyard Park Amenity Open Space (Stockton on Tees Borough) Provision of open space capable of providing informal play for residents in the eastern part of Wynyard Park in Stockton on Tees Borough.
 Land-owners and developers through on-site provision.
-To be safeguarded through this masterplan and delivered in tandem with zone WP-I and WP-K with delivery trigger agreed within relevant planning application.
+To be safeguarded through this masterplan and delivered in tander agreed within relevant planning application.
 Wynyard Village Amenity Space Provision of open space and playing facilities to provide informal sports / play facilities, including public open spaces and equipped play areas.
 Land-owners and developers through on-site provision.
 To be delivered as part of agreed planning permissions.
-Expansion land to deliver open space as part of any permitted development.
-Play Facilities Provision of a number of play facilities across the Wynyard area including: - Local Area for Play in the Urban Park area; and - Neighbourhood Fixed Play facilities at a variety of locations.
+Expansion land to deliver open space as part of any permitted deve Play Facilities Provision of a number of play facilities across the Wynyard area including: - Local Area for Play in the Urban Park area; and - Neighbourhood Fixed Play facilities at a variety of locations.
 Land-owners and developers through on-site provision.
-Section 106 Planning Obligations tied to residential planning permissions requiring delivery of play areas to LA specification.
+Section 106 Planning Obligations tied to residential planning permis specification.
 Connections to Castle Eden Walkway Links from residential development within Wynyard Village to Castle Eden Walkway, in addition to northern link from Wynyard Park Pentagon development.
-Land-owners and developers to through delivery of linkages as part of development Planning conditions and / or section 106 obligations on individual applications.
+Land-owners and developers to through delivery of linkages as part of development Planning conditions and / or section 106 obligations on individual a